 Your build zone is where you build (face down) unit and Mission cards.
-When you deploy a unit, it goes to the matching arena.
-When you complete a Mission, it goes to your discard pile.
+When you deploy a unit, it usually goes to the matching arena, though you can choose to keep it in your build zone, retreated.
+When you complete a

+Mission, it goes to your discard pile.
 When you retreat a unit, it goes back into the build zone (face up).